Editor’s note: This post was updated on May 1, 2018.

 Backdoor legislation is advancing quietly

 How to explain this?
-Myron Ebell, the EPA transition head may have summed it up when he called for the Trump administration to “make permanent the reforms and changes we’re making.”
+Myron Ebell, who led President Trump’s EPA transition team, summed it up when calling for the administration to “make permanent the reforms and changes we’re making.”

 They are looking to change how our government works.